KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/backup.rst

 **Kdenlive** keeps up to 20 versions of your project file in the last hour, 20 versions from the current day, 20 versions in the last 7 days and 20 older versions, which should be sufficient to recover from any problem.

+More details how to get backups when the project file version is upgraded see :ref:`project`.